pkgranholt/Improved-search-for-used-cars/Presentation.md

 |Opel_Astra_1.7_CDTI_DPF_Sports_Tourer_Design_Edition           |  8499|station wagon |               2012|manual    |     110|astra    |    150000|diesel              |opel       |no                |     5|          2009|       8.90|       63000|       87000|
 |Opel_Astra_1.7_CDTI_DPF_Sports_Tourer                          |  9650|station wagon |               2012|manual    |     110|astra    |    150000|diesel              |opel       |no                |     5|          2009|       8.90|       63000|       87000|
 ```

+This gives us much more information than if we had just searched for station wagons with no unrepaired damages between 500 EUR and 10 000 EUR.
+We can see that there are no large differences in fault rates, but there are rather large differences between the average mileage and the mileage from the ads.
+The car at the top of the search results seem like a very interesting car, as it has driven only about half as much as the average car of that brand, model and production year.

+Towards the bottom of the list we see all the cars that have 150 000 km listed as mileage.
+The sheer number of these, and the fact that the mileage variable is truncated, makes me think the highest mileage is much higher than 150 000 km.

+# Discussion

+During all the data wrangling in this project, a few questions came up that I thought I would address here.
+I'd also like to point out some areas for further exploration.

+There are several places where I've made choices that cuts down on the amount of data, particularly in the auto data set.
+As I started with more than 371 000 ads, this was not a problem, but it would be interesting to see how many could be used in the final search.
+A lot of the car models could with meticulous work be matched in the three data sets.
+However, this would require a lot of time, as I'm not sure using regular expressions would be a simple fix for this.
+There are so many different model names, some similar and some not.
+As my time on this project was limited, I have not spent a lot of time matching model names, but this could be done in a future project.
+Another area that could increase the data available for the final search is a refinement that finds the latest available report year, even if that is from an older report.

+There are also a lot of possibilities in expanding on the regressions.
+One might wonder if it could be possible to say something about the expected changes in price in the future for a car you are looking to buy today, for instance.
+Let's say you want to buy a family car today, but you only need it for four years.
+Wouldn't it be interesting to know what you could be expected to get for it after those four years?
+Such a calculator could then even advice you whether or not you should lease a car instead of buying one.

+If you were looking at a an older car (12 years old +), the newest reliability report doesn't have data for that car.
+But what if one could look into predictions of what the current fault rate is, even though this is not available.
+What if the last fault rate of a car you were interested in was recorded in 2010, and you wanted some estimation on what the fault rate might be today?
+That could be interesting to look into.

+Broadly speaking, I have only looked at car brands and models.
+But there are sometimes a plethora of different cars within the same model.
+Perhaps one could use the headlines from the ads to mine out some more information about the cars, which could then be used to classify them at a more granular level.
+This could potentially save some of the data that was shaved off when the lowest common denominator for the three data sets were determined.